arashnm80/arashnm80.github.io/quotes.md

 > Surround myself with people 20% better than me.

+> I choose not to think about people.

 > Anybody can do it, question is who does?

 > I'm born righ now in this situation, with this knowledge and experience, so what am I gonna do now?

 > Any change is a mean to produce energy.

+> How would I live my life if I was 10 times richer than now?

 > Am I ashamed becuase I'm not who I want to be or because I'm not what society says I have to be?

 > Don't be sorry, be better.

+> Fuck euphemism.

 > No matter of probabilities, I'm gonna take 100% of the shots.